 It’s important to train cPanel users, website administrators, and email account holders on everything above.
 Like customer service, security is everyone’s job.
 Everyone shares the role to harden VPS security.
 Share security news related to installed CMSs, cPanel, phishing, and InMotion infrastructure regularly.

 Recommended: Email cPanel users from WHM often and recommend training courses for further learning.

 24/7 Live Support is always available via phone, live chat, email, and Skype.
 You’ll need account verification information for account assistance.
 If we can’t resolve the issue with you, we’ll provide recommendations including other support options below.

-Advanced Product Support (APS) is dedicated to supporting VPS-3000 hosting plans and above.
+Advanced Product Support (APS) is dedicated to supporting VPS 6GB RAM plans and above.
 APS is also available 24/7.

 Managed Hosting specializes in custom server-level configurations and optimizations.
 Ask Live Support about Launch Assist to help you get started and your allotted Managed Hosting time.

 Community Support Center is the place to engage the community for support, alternatives, and additional assistance.
 Feel free to ask questions about additional ways to harden VPS hosting.
 Remember, the forum is not a live chat support medium and InMotion administrators do not have access to your hosting account.
 For immediate assistance with support and billing, contact our 24/7 Live Support.